Q: Can you get me interviewed on the Today Show or other major national shows?

 Q: Why shouldn't I just pay for ads to get the word out about my book; why do I need publicity?

 A: When you advertise, you are paying to get a message to potential book buyers.
 You control when ads will run, how often, and where.
 Book marketing and e-book publicity is different because we do not have control over exactly what will happen.
 But when you earn publicity — let's say a big article in a major magazine — your book appears more credible because it’s vetted and promoted by an independent party.
-Anyone can buy an ad in a magazine, but getting an editor to write a story about you is instant credibility.
+Anyone can buy an ad in a magazine, but getting an editor to write a story about you gives instant credibility.

 Q: National, major media coverage is all I want.
 Can Smith Publicity do that?